-Please identify and explain the changes in your registration practices relevant to this section that b) Specify the opportunities you provide for applicant s to make submissions regarding internal reviews or appeals.
+b) Specify the opportunities you provide for applicants to make submissions regarding internal reviews or appeals.

-We do not have an internal or appeal process as such, see a) above, but applicants are advised they have 30 days to make submissions if the Registrar refers the matter to the Registration Committee under 15(2) of the Code.
+Applicants are advised they have 30 days to make submissions if the Registrar refers the matter to the Registration Committee under 15(2) of the Code.